Rabbi Tomer Ronen

 Rav Daar brings a sense of collaboration and community to Yeshivat He'Atid, creating a true partnership between school and home.
 His leadership style encourages the participation of many voices and aims to empower all stakeholders to take on stronger roles in the personal and educational growth of our students.
 As a teacher who has embraced innovation and technology, Rav Daar looks to help meet the varying needs of the He'Atid student body utilizing forward-thinking methods.

 When not involved in or thinking about Jewish education (or working towards his doctorate at the Azrieli School of Jewish Education and Administration), he loves to spend time with his wife, Mindy, and their four beautiful daughters.
 As a Bergenfield resident, Rav Daar looks forward to the impact Yeshivat He'Atid will have throughout the local community.

-Ora Kornbluth is Yeshivat He’Atid’s Director of Business and Operations, handling all the day-to-day operations of the school.
+Ora Kornbluth is Yeshivat He’Atid’s Executive Director , handling all the day-to-day operations of the school.
 Ora brings to Yeshivat He’Atid nearly two decades of experience working in Jewish day schools.
 She worked for many years as the Director of Student Activities at Bat Torah Flatow Yeshiva High School in Paramus, N.J., where she had administrative responsibilities.
 She has also served as the COO of Sensation NY, a pediatric OT and sensory gym located on the Upper West Side in Manhattan.
 For several summers, she has worked as an Assistant Head Counselor for Camp Regesh.
 A sports lover at heart, Ora is an Official Statistician for CBS SPORTS and is part of the game day support staff for the National Football League.
 She currently serves as a Councilwoman representing the borough of Bergenfield, N.J.
 She holds a bachelor of arts in economics from Yeshiva University.